Northwoods Trails

 On the snowmobile and ATV Trails

-Northwoods Trails Cabins and Bunkhouses offers two cabins with 2 bedrooms in each cabin and two bunkhouses, one with 3 bedrooms and the other with 2 bedrooms.
-All accommodations have a complete kitchen with full-sized appliances, a gas grill for cookouts, lawn chairs for relaxing and enjoying the northwoods, and a fire pit for campfires under the stars.
-Ideal for large groups.
+Northwoods Trails Cabins offers two cabins with 2 bedrooms in each cabin.
+All accommodations have a complete kitchen with full-sized appliances, a gas grill for cookouts, lawn chairs for relaxing and enjoying the northwoods, and a fire pit and picnic aarea for campfires under the stars.
+We also have free Wi-Fi for our guests.

 We are centrally located for enjoying the attractions and recreational opportunities in the eastern Upper Peninsula.
-Gas station and small grocery are within a mile and it's only 8 miles to a larger grocery and other shopping.
+We have snowmobile and local maps available for our guesst.

 Northwoods Trails Cabins:

-These comfortable cabins have two bedrooms with a double bed in each bedroom and a sofa sleeper in the living room for extra guests.
-Bathroom has a shower and linens and towels are provided.
+These comfortable cabins have two bedrooms with a double or queen bed in each bedroom and a sofa sleeper in the living room for extra guests.
+The bathroom has a shower and linens and towels are provided.

-Living area is open concept with a complete kitchen including a full-sized stove, refrigerator, microwave, toaster, and coffeemaker.
-There is a TV with limited reception (no satellite or cable), VCR available if desired.
-Large parking lot with plenty of room for parking your vehicles and trailers.
+The living area is an open concept with a complete kitchen including a full-sized stove, refrigerator, microwave, toaster, and coffeemaker.
+There is a large parking lot with plenty of room for parking your vehicles and trailers with easy access to the ATV and Snowmobile trails.

 Enjoy all the Hiawatha National Forest has to offer

-Northwood Trails Cabins and Bunkhouses are in the Hiawatha National Forest where you will find public lands for every one to enjoy.
-Great hunting, fishing, canoeing, hiking, ATVing, snowshoeing, snowmobiling, and cross-country skiing,
+Northwood Trails Cabins are in the Hiawatha National Forest where you will find public lands for every one to enjoy.
+Great hunting, fishing, canoeing, hiking, ATVing, snowshoeing, snowmobiling, and cross-country

 Soldiers Lake Day Use Area, 7 miles west of Raco, has a picnic area, changing house, and a sandy swimming beach that is great for wading in the water, swimming, or sunbathing as you enjoy the surrounding woods.
 This is a small lake with carry-in boats permitted but no motors.
 A footpath leads around the lake for an evening stroll to watch the sunset or your early morning jog.